 Joan & Edgar Booth Theatre

-The project is funded in part by a naming gift of $10 million from BU trustee Steve Zide (LAW’86).
+The Boston University Joan & Edgar Booth Theatre and the College of Fine Arts Production Center project are funded in part by a naming gift of $10 million from BU trustee Steve Zide (LAW’86).
 The theatre is named after Steve’s theatre-loving wife, Janet Zide’s parents, Joan and Edgar Booth.
-Edgar Booth passed away recently, but Zide’s mother-in-law, Joan Booth, remains an active patron of the arts and a Broadway aficionado.
+It was designed by internationally-recognized Elkus | Manfredi Architects and the construction for this complex was managed by the Bond Brothers.

 By the Numbers

 - $10M naming gift from BU trustee Steve Zide

 - 75K square-foot theatre complex with theatre, production and costume shops, design labs, classrooms, and plaza

 - 250 seat theatre

 - 9 motorized trusses for lighting and scenic elements